ShowStopperTheSecond/ReadList/Notes/03_FiniteAndInfiniteGames/FiniteAndInfiniteGames.md

 their artists—what Plato called poietai: the storytellers, the inventors, sculptors, poets, any original thinkers whatsoever

+- But any policy of forceful restraint so extreme that it requires an officer for each potential criminal is a formula for quick descent into social chaos.

+- If wealth and might are to be performed, great wealth and great might must be performed brilliantly.

 - While societal thinkers may not overlook the importance of poiesis, or creative activity, neither may they underestimate its danger, for the poietai are the ones most likely to remember what has been forgotten— that society is a species of culture.

+- The deepest and most consequent struggle of each society is therefore not with other societies, but with the culture that exists within itself— the culture that is itself

+- Conflict with other societies is, in fact, an effective way for a society to restrain its own culture

 - Powerful societies do not silence their poietai in order that they may go to war; they go to war as a way of silencing their poietai.